caroldaniel/42sp-cursus-netpractice/README.md

 ![level08](./imgs/level08.png)

 In this level, you need to establish communication with the internet from two different hosts: client C and client D.

 The internet has a routing table with a destination route of `163.14.136.0/26`.
 That mean that it can send back packets from IPs ranging from `163.14.136.0` to `163.14.136.63`.

-That means that both client C and D must be within this range, without their networks overlapping each other.
+That means that all networks on the way to the packets final destination must be within this range, without their IPs overlapping each other.

+As the previous exercise, we also have 3 networks to establish:

+- **Network 1**: Between Interface C1 and Interface R22
+- **Network 2**: Between Interface D1 and Interface R23
+- **Network 3**: Between Interface R21 and Interface R13

+The easiest solution is to split the total range into 4 using a mask of `/28`.

+Considering that the next hop for the router R2's routing table is `163.14.136.62`, this should be the IP Address for the Interface R13.

+With those constraints in mind, you can assign the IPs as follows:

+- **Network 1**: From `163.14.136.16` to `163.14.136.30` (extremities excluded)
+- **Network 2**: From `163.14.136.0` to `163.14.136.15` (extremities excluded)
+- **Network 3**: From `163.14.136.48` to `163.14.136.63` (extremities excluded).

+After that, fill in the routing tables considering that Routers R1 and R2's next hops must be each others, and the destination of clients C and D must be default.

 </details>